Hulme Hippodrome: 2022 - 2nd Section 215 Disamenity Notice

-On 14 February 2022 Manchester City Council served a Section 215 improvements notice (Planning Act) on all the alleged owners for 11 types of external remedial works, which was appealed by one of the alleged owners at Manchester Magistrates Court on 29 July 2022 and the Notice was held in abeyance pending a full hearing on 12 January 2023.
-The appeal by the property developer was dismissed by the court, a variation of the improvements notice was agreed for 7 types of external remedial works, and the property developer had to pay the legal costs of the council.
+Following on from the first Section 215 Disamenity Notice (Planning Act) issued around 2015, on 14 February 2022 Manchester City Council served a second Section 215 Disamenity Notice to all the alleged owners for 11 types of external remedial works, which was appealed by one of the alleged owners at Manchester Magistrates Court on 29 July 2022 and the Notice was held in abeyance pending a full hearing on 12 January 2023.
+The appeal by the property developer was dismissed by the court after a variation of the disamenity notice was agreed between the parties for 7 types of external remedial works to the disamenity or 'eyesores', and the property developer had to pay the legal costs of the council.